Fluqz/synthesizer/to-do.md

 #BUGS

 - I think the effects are not really chaining correctly.
 The sound on play sounds different than the delayed sound.??

 #Unfinished

 - Knob is still weird
-- Knob scroll speed needs to be calculated by how far its been scrolled.
-Small steps are slow, large are fast
+- Knob scroll speed needs to be calculated by how far its been scrolled. - Small steps are slow, large are fast

 #NiceToHave

+- loop mode recording - set a loop length and start record and play. loop runns and playing will overdub. also make undo
 - change wave
 - Would be nice to have channels.
 Basicly having multple keyboards with a effectchain and properties for each.
 - Record what you playing like midi notes?
 - Loop recordings?
 - Envelope
 - Add filters
 - Add different colors for different octaves (only for black keys?)
 - Add knob automation with filters
 - Add arppegiator mode
 - Pressing keys changes the color of the background/keys.
 Colors are chose by my synesthesis palette